stevenleeg/thegrid/readme.md

 I'm kind of randomly deciding to release this right now, so there will definitely be more information to come...

 ## Features
+It's kind of hard to sum up a game with a feature list, but I'll try anyways:

  * Realtime multiplayer gameplay
  * Customizable maps
  * Defeat others using infectors or destroyers
  * A developer who loves working on this, so feel free to suggest additions

 ## Running a server
 I've yet to deploy this to an actual production environment so I can't help there, but if you're looking to start a development server to play around with I made it pretty easy.